mpinchover/calmdown/README.md

 ## track id or index that the user last saw and continue the feed from there

-## get rid of pop up after logging in.
+## get rid of pop up after logging in.X
+ - can't

-## stop all audio playing if we are reloading
+## stop all audio playing if we are reloading X

 ## signal to user to swipe up?

 ## keyboard avoiding view?
+X
+ - don't need it

 # Welcome to your Expo app 👋